Vype – By British American Tobacco

 Vype are available through a free phone number (UK), email and are also active on Facebook and Twitter.

-None that I know of so far, I will add one here if and when one becomes available.
+No Vype voucher codes that I know of so far, I will add one here if and when one becomes available.

 Overall – If you skipped through everything!